ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 | type-account | {"Type":"ActivityTracker"}                |
 +--------------+-------------------------------------------+
 ```
+{: screen}

-There is a start date and end date associated with a session.
+There is a start date and an end date associated with a session.
 The download command will include events between those inclusive dates.
 The default date-range is the current day only.

 The important part of the command's output is the session `Id`.
 It is referenced in the download command.

-To get information about existing sessions, type `cf at session list`.
+To get information about existing sessions, type `bx cf at session list`.

-To learn more about sessions and the `cf at session create` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#session_create).
+To learn more about sessions and the `bx cf at session create` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#session_create).

-Use `cf at session help create` to get help from the command line.
+Use `bx cf at session help create` to get help from the command line.

 ## Step 4: Download the events that are identified for the scope defined for the session
 {: #step4}